saurabhanand03/CasaYComida/README.md

 ```
 8. Paste your Google Maps API key in the variable definition

+If you need help generating a Google Maps API key, follow this video: https://youtu.be/aKZuDAYZROk.
+Make sure that you also enable the Places and Directions APIs in the developer console.

 9. Navigate to the client directory of the project and run the command `npm start` to start the client.

 ---